Understanding Coaxial Cable: A Comprehensive Guide

 • Low Signal Loss: Enables efficient signal transmission over long distances.

-• High Bandwidth: Supports a wide frequency range, suitable for transmitting high-bandwidth signals like video, voice data, and others, as well as low-frequency data-intensive applications.
+• High Bandwidth: Supports a wide frequency range, suitable for transmitting high-bandwidth signals such as video and voice, as well as low-frequency, data-intensive applications.

-• Strong Anti-Interference Capability: With excellent EMI/RFI protection, the signal remains sanitary.
+• Strong Anti-Interference Capability: With excellent EMI/RFI protection, the signal remains clean and intact.

-• Long Transmission Distance: It transmits signals over long distances without significant degradation, which is ideal for telecommunications and broadcasting applications.
+• Long Transmission Distance: It transmits signals over long distances with minimal degradation, making it ideal for telecommunications and broadcasting applications.

 • Versatility: Can be used in various applications, including cable television, internet connections, closed-circuit television surveillance systems, and telecommunications networks.